Wow! How can it be so close to the end of the year? Like the last decade, it has gone by in a blink.

 I’ve provided two files.
 Again, it’s super basic but you can download the editable PowerPoint® presentation graphics program file here (literally, the word “here” is hyperlinked directly to the file) or the printable Adobe® PDF file here (same “here” here).

-You must already have these programs installed on your computer for this to work but you don’t need to subscribe to download my templates!
+You must already have these programs installed on your computer for this to work but you don’t need to subscribe to download these templates!
 Go ahead and church them up with some pretty graphics.

 Let me know what you think!